 Our home for the trip will be the very hospitable, family owned and environmentally aware, Hotel Limneo, located in a traditional village on the eastern side of the lake.
 It is only a fairly short 90 minute journey from the airport, which makes it a perfect location for a short winter break.
 Our host there, Nikos, epitomises the famously warm Greek hospitality and we know you will enjoy your stay with him there.
 This holiday is definitely for the discerning birder, who likes to takes things easy and really take the time to watch and enjoy the birds and their behaviour in what is something of a bird watching paradise!
 So wrap up warm and join us for a wonderful winter bird watching trip, we look forward to welcoming you!

 Day 1: Arrival in Thessaloniki and transfer to hotel close to the lake.

 Day 8: Transfer to Thessaloniki

 Derek & Liz…We were impressed with the excellent comprehensive report.
 We have have been on quite a few wildlife tours, with various companies, and feel that your report is the best, quality and content, we have had.
 Congratulations!
 We enjoyed reading it as it brought back wonderful memories of the holiday.

 Angela & Trevor…It was a great advantage to have a minibus with plenty of space in it especially as we had lots of equipment with us.
-Both George and Julian went out of their way to make sure everyone was having a good time and seeing the birds.
-We realise that arriving a day early meant that George had to make a special journey to pick us up and Julian had to do the same on our return to the airport.
+Both guides went out of their way to make sure everyone was having a good time and seeing the birds.
+We realise that arriving a day early meant that George had to make a special journey to pick us up and had to do the same on our return to the airport.
 This was very much appreciated and special treatment that not many other companies (if any) would have provided.